 Other important species of sharks caught in the purse-seine and longline fisheries include the smooth hammerhead (Sphyrna zygaena), the pelagic thresher (Alopias pelagicus), and mako sharks (Isurus spp.)
 (Table J-4a, Figure J-3a).
-Catch estimates for the smooth hammerhead shark in the purse-seine fishery averaged 25 t (primarily caught in floating-object sets) and was 16 t in 2023, while in the longline fishery minimum annual reported catch averaged 848 t (2006-2022) and was 7 t in 2022.
-In contrast, the pelagic thresher was caught primarily in unassociated tuna school sets by the purse-seine fishery with the estimated annual catch averaging 4 t and was 3 t in 2023.
-Minimum annual reported catch of the pelagic thresher by the longline fishery averaged 1,808 t (2007-2022) and only 4 t was reported in 2022.
-Catch estimates for the mako sharks by the purse-seine fishery were lower than the aforementioned shark species averaging 3 t and was 1 t in 2023.
-However, in the longline fishery the minimum annual reported catch averaged 1,324 t in 2022.
+Catch estimates for the smooth hammerhead shark in the purse-seine fishery averaged 26 t (primarily caught in floating-object sets) and was 11 t in 2024, while in the longline fishery minimum annual reported catch averaged 802 t (2006-2023) and was 17 t in 2023.
+In contrast, the pelagic thresher was caught primarily in unassociated tuna school sets by the purse-seine fishery with the estimated annual catch averaging 4 t and was 2 t in 2024.
+Minimum annual reported catch of the pelagic thresher by the longline fishery averaged 1,703 t (2007-2023) and only 19 t was reported in 2023.
+Catch estimates for the mako sharks by the purse-seine fishery were lower than the aforementioned shark species averaging 3 t and was 1 t in 2024.
+However, in the longline fishery the minimum annual reported catch averaged 1,467 t (1994-2024) and was 1,220 t in 2023.

-Complementary to the shark catches presented in Figure J-3a and similar to the purse-seine based SSIs reported by set type for the tropical tunas (SAC-15 INF-F), catch by set type was scaled so that their average equals 1 during the 1993-2023 time period (i.e., the start of bycatch data collection) for 3 species of sharks with the highest annual nominal catches by large purse-seine vessels (i.e., silky shark, oceanic whitetip shark and smooth hammerhead shark).
-This relative catch in weight (t), which helps to better understand anomalies in species catch, is presented in Figure J-3b.
-In the earlier years (pre-2000), the silky shark relative catch was 3-3.5 times greater than the mean for those caught in dolphin sets, and about 4.5 times greater than the mean (1993) for those caught in unassociated sets, while relative catches were less variable in the floating-object set fishery.
+Complementary to the shark catches presented in Figure J-3a and similar to the purse-seine based SSIs reported by set type for the tropical tunas (SAC-16-02), catch by set type was scaled so that their average equals 1 during the 1994-2024 time period for 3 species of sharks with the highest annual nominal catches by large purse-seine vessels (i.e., silky shark, oceanic whitetip shark and smooth hammerhead shark).
+This relative catch in weight (t), which helps to better understand trends and anomalies in species catch, is presented in Figure J-3b.
+In the earlier years (pre-2000), the silky shark relative catch was 3-3.5 times greater than the mean for those caught in dolphin sets, and about 3.5 times greater than the mean (1994) for those caught in unassociated sets, while relative catches were less variable in the floating-object set fishery.
 For the oceanic whitetip shark, a decreasing trend in relative catches is apparent for all set types with the highest relative catches occurring prior to 2000.
 The relative catches of smooth hammerhead sharks were variable, particularly in dolphin and unassociated sets; about 4 and 5 times greater than the mean in dolphin sets and in unassociated sets in 2004, respectively.